lybird300/lybird300.github.io/_posts/2015-04-02-cosi-overview.md

 The algorithm simulates the genealogy of a sample of sequences, conditional on parameters such as the population size, the recombination rate, and rates of migration between subpopulations.
 Mutation: sequence, When multiple sub-populations are simulated, the program allows for migration among subpopulations. allow for user specified demographic events such as population bottlenecks
-Recombination: V, allow recombination rates to vary so as to mimic the pattern of hotspots along the genome It cannot generate chromosomal length regions allow the number of mutations to be fixed so that the probability that a mutation occurs on a particular branch is proportional to its length.
+Recombination: V, allow recombination rates to vary by defining a genetic map or <a href="http://en.wikipedia.org/wiki/Recombination_hotspot">hotspots</a> along the genome
+It cannot generate chromosomal length regions allow the number of mutations to be fixed so that the probability that a mutation occurs on a particular branch is proportional to its length.
-M/D UD
-MS RM
-Fec RD
-Lifecycle: NA
-PG Ex
-Events: Population size, CE,MM
+Migration: User-defined matrix
+Mating system: Random Mating
+<a href="http://en.wikipedia.org/wiki/Fecundity">Fecundity</a>: Random Distribution
+Life cycle: Not applicable
+Population growth: Exponential growth
+Events allowed: change in population size, colonization or extinction (change in number of populations), migration matrix
-Selection: SBS
+Selection: Single biallelic site

 cannot distinguish...since they have the same total scaled mutation rate.
 For example, (1) simulate 1,000 sequences from a population of 20,000.
 Each sequence consists of 2,000 independent loci each of lkb long.
 Mutation rate is 10-8 per base pair per generation, (2) simulate 1,000 sequences from a population of 1,000.
 Each sequence consists of 40,000 independent loci each of lkb long with the same mutation rate in (1).